17 Rules Of Battle For Survival In The Entertainment Industry

 By Steven T. Lowe

-After handling numerous cases for writers and creators in the entertainment industry, Mr. Lowe has distilled from his experience a list of client “do”s and “don’t”s to be ready for litigation if it’s necessary:
+After handling numerous cases for writers and creators in the entertainment industry, Mr. Lowe has distilled from his experience a list of “do’s” and “don’t”s to be ready for litigation if it’s necessary:

-- Overnight mail (and keep digital copy of proof);
+- Overnight mail (and keep a digital copy of proof);

-If you do hand a submission to someone yourself, you should:
+If you do hand submission to someone yourself, you should:

 5. Save and Store Voicemails

-Save all telephone voice mail and answering machine messages which may be relevant to an entertainment project – DO NOT let messages “fall off” your voicemail after a couple of months – play them onto a device if necessary.
+Save all voicemail and answering machine messages which may be relevant to an entertainment project – DO NO let messages “fall off” your voicemail after a couple of months – play them onto another device if necessary.

 6. Register Your IP